michelesr/thesis/src/mvaa.md

 container is created, the command cannot be changed.

 Even if the container is isolated and launching a command inside it can seems meaningless, is useful when containers are linked in network.
-For example with can use a shell for a container that is linked to a database container to perform a manual manipulation of the data.
+For example a shell running inside a container that is linked to a database container can be used to perform data manipulation or dump.

 ### Containers and images management

-The default behaviour of Docker is to leave the stopped container in memory to allow their restart, unless the `--rm` option is used.
+The default behaviour of Docker is to leave the stopped containers saved to allow their restart, unless the `--rm` option is used.
 The running containers can be listed with: